 Time Frame: Analysis, outreach and coordination will be initiated in 2024.
 Recommendations to be presented to the City Council for consideration will be in 2025.

 Design Review Findings.
-To ensure the design review process does not act-a Commented [CW30]: 10 constraint on the development of housing, the City will review and revise the subjective findings, as appropriate.
+To ensure the design review process does not act as a constraint on the development of housing, the City will review and revise the subjective findings, as appropriate.
+For example,